stryker-mutator/mutation-testing-elements/docs/mutant-states-and-metrics.md

 - **Total mutants** `valid + invalid + ignored`
   All mutants.
 - **Mutation score** `detected / valid * 100`
-  The total percentage of mutants that were killed.
+  The total percentage of mutants that were detected.
+The higher, the better!
 - **Mutation score based on covered code** `detected / covered * 100`
-  The total percentage of mutants that were killed based on the code coverage results.
+  The total percentage of mutants that were detected based on the code coverage results.

 ## Test states and metrics